Erectile Dysfunction / How Long Does Temporary Erectile Dysfunction Last

 Vacuum erectile devices and pumps

-A vacuum erection device (VED), sometimes called a vacuum constriction device or penis pump, is a tool that helps to create a firm erection using.
-These devices are helpful when pills aren’t effective, safe, or well-tolerated, especially after prostate surgery.
+Vaccum pump or vacuum constriction device is a tool that helps to create a firm erection.
+These devices are helpful in those cases of ED when pills aren’t effective, safe, or well-tolerated, especially after prostate surgery.
+How Vacuum Erectile Devices Work:

 • Plastic cylinder fits over the penis